K-On!: Sales

-The first Japanese DVD volume of the anime series sold around 8,000 copies to debut seventh in the ranking on the Oricon charts for the week of July 29, 2009.
-The Blu-ray Disc release of the first volume sold about 33,000 copies in the same week, to top the Oricon BD charts.
-In August 2009, the first volume of K-On! was the top-selling anime television Blu-ray Disc in Japan, having surpassed the previous record holder Macross Frontier, which sold approximately 22,000 copies of its first volume.
-It was the second best-selling Blu-ray Disc in Japan, trailing only Evangelion: 1.0 You Are (Not) Alone, with around 49,000 copies.
-However, in October 2009, the first volume of Bakemonogatari surpassed K-On!s previous record, having sold 37,000 copies at that time.
-Later, with the release of K-On!! volume 3, total BD sales for the series have outsold Bakemonogatari.
-Both series have sold a combined total of over 520,000 BD copies as of February 20, 2011.K-On! received a Best TV Animation Award at the 2010 Tokyo Anime Awards, with K-On!! receiving the same award in 2011.
-K-On!! also won the Best Television award at the 2010 (15th) Animation Kobe Awards.
-In 2012, the film was nominated for the 35th Japan Academy Prize for Animation of the Year award, and won the Best Film award in the 2nd Newtype Anime Awards.
-The film also won the Theatrical Film Award at the 17th Animation Kobe Awards.

 At the beginning of September 2010, the Kyoto prefectural government began using K-On!! to promote the census and encourage people to be counted.
 In 2011, Sharp and Bandai announced plans to jointly launch a calculator with designs of the characters from K-On!.
 K-On! has influenced a string of tourism for the rural town of Toyosato, related to the phenomenon of the anime pilgrimage, home to the elementary school that was used as a model for the high school in the anime.
 The school has opened portions of itself to the public as an exhibit for the series.
 Matthew Li of Anime Tourist described the exhibit as, "A place that genuinely understands its fanbase and carries all the sentimental props one can remember from the show and more; housing items seen in the school, like a museum."
 The anime has also inspired real-life musicians.
 Hiroto, the bassist of The Sixth Lie, joined a band that was influenced by K-On! when he was in junior high school.
+In recent years, K-On! has been seen by critics as one of the series that helped to popularise the anime and manga genre of Cute Girls Doing Cute Things.